IvanJasjko/statistical-learning-intro/notes/chapter2.md

-Models are chosen on the basis of prediction vs inference vs both. e.g. linear models allow for high inference but might yield less accurate predictions compared to other models.
+Models are chosen on the basis of prediction vs inference vs both, e.g. linear models allow for high inference but might yield less accurate predictions compared to other models.

 #### 2.1.2

-//TODO
+Observations (number of data points) is referred to as training data

+For statistical learning we need to find *ƒ^* such that Y = *ƒ^*(X) for any observation (X, Y), most le\rning methods can be *parametric* or *non-parametric*

+#### Parametric Methods

+A two step model-based approach:

+1. Make an assumption about the functional form of *ƒ*
+2. *Fit* or *Train* the model.
+(Most common approach is (ordinary) *least squares*)

+Parametric approach reduces the problem to estimating a set of parameters.

+The downside of parametric approach is that the model of *ƒ* may not match the actual *ƒ*.
+We can try to use more flexible models which can fit different functional forms, however that would require estimating more parameters and can lead to overfitting the data.

+Overfitting means data is too vairable/sensitive and is heavily influenced by errors and noise, thus yielding inaccurate predictions.

+#### Non-parametric Methods

+Non-parametric methods do not assume functional form of *ƒ*.
+However, they require a very large number of observations in order to estimate *ƒ*.

+#### 2.1.3

+Linear regression is an example of an *inflexible* approach since it can only generate linear functions ( / ).

+However, restrictive (inflexible) models are much easier to interpret (useful for inference)

+Usually, there is a trade-off between **Interpretability** and **Flexibility**.

+Highly flexible models also have a high risk of overfitting, this sometimes leads to less flexible models (considered less accurate for prediction) yielding better results.

+#### 2.1.4

+**Unsupervised Learning** problems have no associated response y<sub>i</sub> for x<sub>i</sub>.
+One of the methods to address these problems is *clustering*

+There also are *semi-suprevised* problems, usually when predictors can be measure cheaply, but responses are expensive to collect.

+#### 2.1.5

+Categorical variables take values from different classes (A, B, C)

+Quantitative variables take numberical values (height, width, etc.)

+Statistical methods can be used for either qualitative or quantitative responses.

+### 2.2

+### 2.2.1